 - Treat yourself to a massage as often as possible as it relaxes the body and mind.
 If you cannot afford a professional one, then ask your partner to massage you.
 It often helps in the bedroom department too!

 - You could try some alternative therapies like Acupuncture as this has shown to improve the quality of life of menopausal women by reducing hot flashes, night sweats, aches and pains.

 - Have sex.
 Have an orgasm.
 Stop laughing and have some sex.
 If it is uncomfortable, then leave out penetration, there are other ways to orgasm!

 - Stay positive, appreciate what you have and not what you lack.
 A positive attitude goes a long way, and negativity often leads to poor health.

 - Get your nutrient levels tested by your GP as menopausal women tend to have some essential nutrient deficiencies.

 - Eat omega three rich food such as salmon, sardines, flax seeds or take a supplement of fish oil as this helps to lower cortisol levels and cholesterol levels.

-There is increasing value in society on being busy.
-Being busy means we are in demand and we often link that to value.
+Sadly, there is increasing value within our society on being busy.
+Being busy means we are in demand, and we often link that to value.
 The problem is that being overly busy means we have no time for rest and for our bodies to relax.
-Your body is always on high alert and pumping out cortisol and adrenaline like there’s no tomorrow.
+Your body is always on high alert and pumping out cortisol and adrenaline, not helpful.

 As your health is essential, see if you can ignore the pressure from society to be busy and instead prioritise space and things to do that will be relaxing and peaceful, so your adrenals get a break.